In this article I describe process of writing of simple cross-platform HTTP proxy.

 process of name resolution.
 If we have opened connection, then we simply start data

-transfer with start_write_to_server function.
+transfer with start_write_to_server

-The handle_resolve function is called after name resolution, and if we get address of
+function is called after name resolution, and if we get address of

-with start_write_to_server function, that forms correct headers, and pass these data to
+function, that forms correct headers, and pass these data to

 the server.

-After transferring data to server, in function handle_server_write we initiate reading of
+After transferring data to server, in function handle_server_write

 response (only headers first) from server.
 Processing of headers is handled by

-handle_server_read_headers function, that similar to the handle_browser_read_headers, but
+function, that is similar to the handle_browser_read_headers

 After sending of headers, we create a loop, that transfer body of response from server to